 - Minor faults or defects, i.e. things that don’t need substantial repairs or urgent attention and rectification, in view of the age and condition of the building.

 - Solving or providing costs for any repair work

 - Comment on the structural design or adequacy of any element of construction

 - Detection of wood destroying insects such as termites or wood borers (this is why we recommend combining your building inspection with a pest and termite inspection to examine the property for termite damage or evidence of termite activity).

 So, what do we check during a building inspection?

 A standard building inspection includes the detection of minor to significant structural damage to the property’s readily accessible areas.
-Such areas include the interior and exterior walls, the roof, the floor, the toilet, laundry, garage, driveways and stairs.
+Such areas include:

 If you are concerned with things that are not covered in your inspection, you can always ask for a special-purpose inspection.
 For any areas that do not fall under your inspector’s scope of work, you should seek out another consultant with a related area of expertise.